Jace Fry: Chicago White Sox

-The White Sox promoted Fry to the major leagues on September 5, 2017.
-In 2018, his first full season, Fry recorded a 4.38 ERA with 70 strikeouts and 20 walks in 51 1/3 innings.
-The following season, his ERA regressed to 4.75 as he walked 43 batters in 55 innings.
+On September 5, 2017, Fry was selected to the 40-man roster and promoted to the major leagues for the first time.
+He made 11 appearances for Chicago during his rookie campaign, struggling to a 10.80 ERA with three strikeouts across 6 2/3 innings pitched.
+In 2018, his first full season with the team, Fry recorded a 4.38 ERA with 70 strikeouts and 20 walks in 51 1/3 innings.
+The following season, Fry's ERA regressed to 4.75 as he walked 43 batters in 55 innings; he also logged a 3-4 record and 68 strikeouts.

 With the 2020 Chicago White Sox, Fry appeared in 18 games, compiling a 0–1 record with 3.66 ERA and 24 strikeouts in 19 2/3 innings pitched.

-In January 2021, Fry underwent a microdiscectomy, likely to miss the first month of the 2021 season.
-On April 8, 2021, Fry was placed on the 60-day injured list.
+In January 2021, Fry underwent a microdiscectomy, making him likely to miss the first month of the season.
+On April 8, Fry was placed on the 60-day injured list.
 He was activated on June 26, and optioned to the Triple-A Charlotte Knights.
 Fry posted a 10.80 ERA in 6 appearances with Chicago in 2021.
-On November 5, 2021, Fry was outrighted off of the 40-man roster and elected free agency.
+On November 5, Fry was outrighted off of the 40-man roster and elected free agency.

-2022 season
+Washington Nationals

 On March 19, 2022, Fry signed a minor league contract with the Washington Nationals.
 Fry made 15 appearances for the Triple-A Rochester Red Wings, working to a 3–0 record and 3.77 ERA with 20 strikeouts in 14 1/3 innings pitched.
-He was released on June 22, 2022.
+He was released by the Nationals organization on June 22.

+Philadelphia Phillies

-On June 29, Fry signed a minor league contract with the Philadelphia Phillies.
+On June 29, 2022, Fry signed a minor league contract with the Philadelphia Phillies organization.
 Fry pitched in 18 games for the Triple-A Lehigh Valley IronPigs, but struggled to a 1–2 record and 6.75 ERA with 20 strikeouts in 16 innings of work.
-He elected free agency on November 10, 2022.
+He elected free agency following the season on November 10.

 Detroit Tigers

 On February 15, 2023, Fry signed a minor league contract with the Detroit Tigers organization.
+Fry made 7 appearances for the Triple–A Toledo Mud Hens before he was placed on the injured list with left elbow inflammation on April 27.
+On June 8, Fry was released by the Tigers organization.